DBI Professional Learning Series

-This series of professional learning modules intended to assist district or school teams involved in initial planning or implementation of data-based individualization (DBI) as a framework for providing intensive intervention in academics and behavior.
+These professional learning modules are intended to assist district or school teams involved in initial planning or implementation of data-based individualization (DBI) as a framework for providing intensive intervention in academics and behavior.
 The modules listed below provide an overview of the DBI process and more in-depth exploration of the various components of DBI.

 Each module is a component of comprehensive professional development that includes supplemental coaching and ongoing support.
 The modules should be delivered by a trained, knowledgeable professional.
 Presentation slides or videos, handouts, and a coaching guide with suggested coaching activities are provided.